Moussa Diakité (footballer, born 1998)

-Moussa Diakité (born 17 December 1998) is a Malian professional footballer player who plays for Djoliba AC.
+Moussa Diakité (born 17 December 1998) is a Malian professional football player who plays for Cadiz C.F.

 Career

 Club

 In the summer of 2018, Diakité joined Shirak.
 Six-months later, on 21 December 2018, Diakité left Shirak, signing for Botoșani on 10 January 2019.

 On 10 September 2019, Lori FC announced the signing of Diakité on a one-year contract from Botoșani Diakité left Lori by mutual consent on 16 December 2019.
 Diakité then returned to Mali and joined Djoliba AC for the 2020 season.